cares0/rest-docs-kdsl/docs/docs/guides/dsl-interface.md

 Spring REST Docs allows you to document these nested fields using `subsectionWithPath` or `beneathPath`.
 However, this library provides a more elegant way to document nested fields.

-If a field is nested, it will be declared as a `NestedFieldValue` or `NestedArrayFieldValue` property.
+If a field is nested, it will be declared as a `NestedJsonField` or `NestedArrayJsonField` property.
-`NestedArrayFieldValue` extends `NestedFieldValue`, and this class supports nested object DSL through the `of` function:
+`NestedArrayJsonField` extends `NestedJsonField`, and this class supports nested object DSL through the `of` function:

 ```kotlin
 responseBody {